JulianKarlBauer/mechmean/docs/source/references.rst

     viscoelastic inclusion reinforced composites: micro-macro modeling
     of effective properties (Doctoral dissertation, PhD thesis, Université catholique de Louvain, Belgium, 2007.
 42).

+..
+[Mori1973] Mori, T. and Tanaka, K., 1973.
+Average stress in matrix and
+    average elastic energy of materials with misfitting inclusions.
+    Acta metallurgica, 21(5), pp.571-574.

+..
+[Gross2016] Gross, D. and Seelig, T., 2016.
+Lineare Bruchmechanik.
+    In Bruchmechanik (pp. 69-162).
+Springer Vieweg, Berlin, Heidelberg.

+..
+[Weng1990] Weng, G. J. (1990).
+    The theoretical connection between Mori-Tanaka's theory and the Hashin-Shtrikman-Walpole bounds.
+    International Journal of Engineering Science, 28(11), 1111-1120.

+..
+[Walpole1966_I] Walpole, L. J. (1966).
+On bounds for the overall
+    elastic moduli of inhomogeneous systems—I.
+    Journal of the Mechanics and Physics of Solids, 14(3), 151-162.

+..
+[Walpole1966_II] Walpole, L. J. (1966).
+On bounds for the overall
+    elastic moduli of inhomogeneous systems—II.
+    Journal of the Mechanics and Physics of Solids, 14(5), 289-301.

+..
+[Fernandez2019] Fernández, M. L., & Böhlke, T. (2019).
+    Representation of Hashin–Shtrikman Bounds in Terms of Texture Coefficients for Arbitrarily Anisotropic Polycrystalline Materials.
+    Journal of Elasticity, 134(1), 1-38.

+..
+[Walpole1969] Walpole, L. J. (1969).
+On the overall
+    elastic moduli of composite materials.
+    Journal of the Mechanics and Physics of Solids, 17(4), 235-251.

+..
+[Willis1977] Willis, J. R. (1977).
+Bounds and self-consistent
+    estimates for the overall properties of anisotropic composites.
+    Journal of the Mechanics and Physics of Solids, 25(3), 185-202.

+..
+[Willis1981] Willis, J. R. (1981).
+Variational and related methods
+    for the overall properties of composites.
+    In Advances in applied mechanics (Vol. 21, pp. 1-78).
+Elsevier.

 .. .. bibliography::
 ..    :style: authoryear